appold-mayfair/sundial_docs/technical-spec/2-user-event-protocol/1-deposit.rst

 Deposit (L1)
 ============

-A user deposits funds into Midgard by submitting an L1 transaction that performs the following:
+A user deposits funds into Sundial by submitting an L1 transaction that performs the following:

 1. Spend an input, which uniquely identifies this deposit transaction.